Main illustration: Talia Gavish

-There are hundreds of customer service metrics your support team can track.
+There are hundreds of customer service metrics your support team can track for your conversational customer support.
 But you will only understand how well you’re supporting your customers if you are tracking and acting on the right data.

 Metrics are indispensable to every great customer support team – from planning hiring to ensuring your team has the resources they need to succeed.
 But when your customer support team are drowning under a sea of queries, it can be difficult to see the forest for the trees.